About Pediatric Bipolar Disorder

 Unfortunately, relapses are common even with the best treatment; in fact, relapse is a hallmark of bipolar disorder.
 Even with treatment by professionals, children may need hospitalization or residential treatment.
 Upon reaching 18, many young adults with bipolar disorder still require significant support.
 In fact, The Balanced Mind Parent Network advocates that you keep in mind that the adult brain of a typical individual does not fully mature until age 25.

 A symptomatic child should not be untreated.
 If parental disagreement makes treatment impossible, illness education (psychoeducational therapy) is recommended.
 As a last resort, a court order regarding treatment may become necessary.

 Medication is the first line of treatment for any patient with bipolar disorder.
-The Balanced Mind Foundation recommends that parents and clinicians consult the Treatment Guidelines for Children and Adolescents with Bipolar Disorder.
+The Balanced Mind Parent Network recommends that parents and clinicians consult the Treatment Guidelines for Children and Adolescents with Bipolar Disorder.
 The Guidelines contain specifics of medications currently used to treat children and teenagers with bipolar disorder.